ALasib/UnitTestDemo/README.md

-This is a demo unit test project with Unit and Moq framework
+This is a demo unit test project with NUnit and Moq framework